archivesspace/tech-docs/migrations/migrate_from_archivists_toolkit.md

 ### Notes

-* An AT subject record will be set to type ‘topical’ if it does not have a valid AT type statement or its type is not one of the types in ArchivesSpace.
+* An AT subject record will be set to type ‘topical' if it does not have a valid AT type statement or its type is not one of the types in ArchivesSpace.
 Several other AT LookupList values are not present in ArchivesSpace.
 These LookupList values cannot be added during the AT migration process and will therefore need to be changed in AT prior to migration.
 For full details on enum (controlled value list) mappings see the data map.
 You can use the AT Lookup List tool to change values that will not map correctly, as specified by the data map.

 * Record audit information (created by, date created, modified by, and date modified) will not migrate from AT to ArchivesSpace.
 ArchivesSpace will assign new audit data to each record as it is imported into ArchivesSpace.
 The exception to this is that the username of the user who creates an accession record will be migrated to the accession general note field.